-Workers are able to complete and submit a claim form to an insurer at any time.
-Claim forms are available from the SIRA website.
+Workers are able to complete and submit a claim form to an insurer at any time, subject to the time limits outlined in the 1998 Act.
+Claim forms are available from the SIRA website or insurers may have their own claim form.